mostafa-nematpour/cheatsheet/git/git.md

 ## Modifying Commits

 - `git commit --amend`: Change the most recent commit.
+- `git commit --amend -m "New Commit Message"`: Rename the last commit message.
 - `git revert <SHA-of-commit-to-revert>`: Revert a commit.
 - `git reset <reference-to-commit>`: Reset (erase) commits.
   - `--mixed`: Reset to the previous commit, keeping changes in the Working Directory.
   - `--soft`: Reset to the previous commit, keeping changes in the Staging Index.
   - `--hard`: Discard all changes and reset to the previous commit.

+- `git log --oneline --decorate --graph --all`: View the commit history with a graphical representation of all branches.

+These are common Git commands and explanations to help you work with version control in your projects.
+Feel free to copy and use them as needed.